muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 ### [Getting the most out of CloudWatch Logs](https://lumigo.io/blog/getting-the-most-out-of-cloudwatch-logs/)

-This article delves into using AWS CloudWatch for monitoring AWS Lambda functions.
+Yan delves into using AWS CloudWatch for monitoring AWS Lambda functions.

 1. CloudWatch Logs for AWS Lambda: The messages written by Lambda functions to stdout or stderr are collected asynchronously and shipped to AWS CloudWatch Logs, arranged into log groups.
 Each function has a matching log group with the same name.
 Inside each log group, there are log streams each mapping to a concurrent execution of the function.
 The system is cost-effective, scalable, resilient and can store data for a long period.
 2. CloudWatch Subscription Filters: These let you stream log events to a destination within AWS, like Kinesis stream, Kinesis Firehose delivery stream, or a Lambda function.
 At larger scales, sending logs to Kinesis or Kinesis Firehose is more practical to prevent over-consumption of concurrency by the log-shipping function.